yepengliu/adaptive-text-watermark/README.md

 pip install -r requirements.txt
 ```

+## Semantic Mapping Model Training
+One trained Semantic Mapping Model is in 'model/'

 ## How to use
 ### Demo usage: generate a watermarked text given a prompt using OPT-6.7B
 ```